ginstrom/paladin-novel/manuscript/chapter-15.md

 "Easier said than done," Pell observed.
 "Those cities have walls, guards, political protection."

+"We're not starting from nothing," Gond interjected, gesturing toward the settlement around them.
+"Every slaver operation we've hit has added to our capabilities.
+The Crimson Company alone yielded fifty crossbows, two dozen swords, and enough chain mail to outfit our best fighters."

+Thorek nodded approvingly.
+"Aye, and the caravan raids have brought in more than just weapons.
+Gold from their strongboxes has let us purchase what we couldn't make or capture.
+That steel Grimjaw brought?
+Half of it was bought with slaver coin."

+"Plus the defectors bring their own equipment," Elena added.
+"When Captain Voss's men switched sides after seeing Gond's healing, they brought military-grade weapons and armor.
+Professional gear, not the crude stuff most mercenaries carry."

 "Walls can be broken," Grimjaw said confidently.
 "Guards can be defeated.
 As for political protection..."
 He shrugged.
 "Hard to protect something that's been reduced to rubble."

 "We're not talking about destroying cities," Gond said firmly.
 "We're talking about liberating them.
 There's a difference."